UMD-FSAE-Combustion/Instrument_Cluster_RPi/README.md

 The Driver interface is designed to work with buttons wired to the Raspberry Pi, however, we have also included a set of keypresses that work to emulate the controls.

 ### Main Controls:
+The controls below work on the Windows demo as well as when running on a Linux desktop enviornment.
+When deploying on hardware, the arrow key functionality is emulated by the GPIO fitted to the dashboard.
+The extra key functionality is not supported when deploying on hardware.
 * Arrow Keys
   - Left: open options menu or select the highlighted item in options menu
   - Up:   Scroll upward